tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

    In the comment section, someone asks about "marking the current page in navigation."
 The response is to use the [active_to](https://github.com/comfy/active_link_to) gem.

-1. In section 10 about "Flash messages" I did not understand about the persistance of the message value.
+1. In Part 10, about "Flash messages," I did not understand about the persistance of the message value.

    The video shows the value being set in the `app/controllers/main_controller.rb` file.
 And that has some persistace behavior.

    He mentions that the "flash" hash in persisted by being added to cookies (7m 34s).
 I only see a `_gorails_session` cookie.
 What is this cookie?
-It looks to be encryptred...
+It looks to be encrypted...

    Then he adds a `#now()` method when setting the value (e.g. `flash.now[:notice] = 'Login successful'`) and this changes the persistance.